The Chihuahuan Desert is the largest North American desert.

 Over 70 species of cacti occur in Big Bend National Park.
 Among them: Southwestern Barrel Cactus, Devil's Claw (or "Horse Crippler"), and Strawberry Cactus.

-250 species occur throughout the Chihuahuan Desesrt.
-Lacking are the various columnar cacti associated with the Sonoran Desert (of Arizona).
+250 species of cacti occur throughout the Chihuahuan Desesrt.
+Lacking are the various columnar cacti associated with the more-westerly Sonoran Desert (of mostly Arizona & Mexico).

 Typical trees of the Guadalupe Mountains include: